TypiCMS/Base/README.md

 ### Contacts

-Frontend contact form and admin side records management.
+Frontend contact form with admin-side records management.
+Notifications are sent to the visitor and the webmaster.

 ### Partners